Arnie Teves: Personal life

 From a clan of politicians and businessmen, Teves is the brother of politician Pryde Henry Teves.
 They are nephews of former Finance Secretary Margarito Teves, grandsons of former Negros Oriental governor Herminio "Meniong" Teves, and grandnephews of former governor Lorenzo Teves, who also served as a senator in the 6th and 7th Congress.
 Their aunt, Virginia "Bebot" Teves-Laurel, is the mother of designer Rajo Laurel.
-Their grandaunt, Paulita Teves, is the mother of singer Boboy Garrovillo.
-Their cousin, Phanie Teves, is the vice mayor of Muntinlupa.
-This Teves family has no relation to the Teveses of Catanduanes.
+Their grandaunt, Paulita Teves, is the mother of singer Boboy Garrovillo.This Teves family has no relation to the Teveses of Catanduanes.

 In early 2023, Teves hosted the radio program Teves Cares Live: Aksyon, Tulong, Solusyon on DZRH and DZRH News Television.
 Teves owned the restaurant Arnie's Chicken.
 He also admitted to operating e-sabong (online cockfighting) before it was banned in 2022, claiming "I was one of the first who developed that" but asserted that not all e-sabong are gambling.

 In March 2022, Teves' then 24-year-old son and ex officio provincial board member Kurt Matthew Teves was criticized after he was caught on video beating up a village security guard in BF Homes, Parañaque.